- What We Do

 - Woodwork: Some of our leaders are skilled in carpentry and woodworking.
 Many kids enjoy time in the shop creating a birdhouse, a pirate ship or a gift for a parent or loved one.

-- Play: Often, the most valuable time in a child’s life is to allow and encourage kids to be kids by playing.
+- Play: There is value in allowing and encouraging kids to be kids by playing.
 Many children choose to spend their entire session wholly engaged in playing games.

 Sessions can include one or many of the above components, or sometimes something entirely unique.
 Together, the leader and child determine the best course of action for each session time.
 Session leaders do their best to listen and creatively respond by using the resources of the ranch to support and encourage children in need.